Overv/VulkanTutorial/02_Development_environment.md

 ### GLFW

-As mentioned before, Vulkan by itself is a platform agnostic API and does not include tools for creation a window to display the rendered results.
+As mentioned before, Vulkan by itself is a platform agnostic API and does not include tools for creating a window to display the rendered results.
 To benefit from the cross-platform advantages of Vulkan and to avoid the horrors of Win32, we'll use the [GLFW library](http://www.glfw.org/) to create a window, which supports both Windows and Linux.
 There are other libraries available for this